ethereum/retesteth/docs/gettingStarted.md

 ~~~
 6. Run a test.
 This has two purposes:
    - Create the `retesteth` configuration directories in `~/tests/config`, where we can modify them.
-   - A sanity check (that we can run tests).
+   - A sanity check (that you can run tests successfully).
 ~~~
-sudo ./dretesteth.sh -t GeneralStateTests/stBadOpcode -- --testpath ~/tests --datafile /tests/config
+sudo ./dretesteth.sh -t GeneralStateTests/stBadOpcode -- --testpath ~/tests --datadir /tests/config
 ~~~
 The output should be similar to:
 ~~~